 Overview

-Zehrah has extensive experience appearing in the First-tier and Upper Tribunals in relation to a range of immigration matters, including asylum, human rights, deportation, entry clearance, family reunion, and EU Settlement.
-She has particular expertise in representing LGBTQI+ people seeking asylum, and assists Rainbow Migration’s legal team as a Consultant Lawyer, where she advises on individual claims, has worked on strategic litigation, and policy interventions.
+Zehrah has a busy immigration practice, where she regularly appears in the First-tier and Upper Tribunals on a range of immigration matters, including asylum, human rights, deportation, entry clearance and family reunion.
+She has particular expertise in representing LGBTQI+ people seeking asylum, and assists Rainbow Migration’s legal team as a Consultant Lawyer, where she advises mostly unrepresented asylum seekers on individual claims, has worked on strategic litigation, and policy interventions.

 Zehrah is well-suited to accepting instructions in cases where lay clients have particularly complex needs or vulnerabilities, including survivors of gender-based violence trafficking, modern slavery and exploitation, and those with severe psychological conditions where capacity issues may be engaged.

-Zehrah has also been instructed on strategic and individual pro bono cases relating to Palestinian refugees and migrants, including as junior Counsel for a major NGO, and welcomes instructions from Palestinian lay clients on a range of immigration issues.
+Zehrah has also been instructed on strategic and individual pro bono cases relating to Palestinian refugees and migrants, including as junior Counsel for a major NGO, and welcomes instructions from solicitors representing Palestinian clients on a range of immigration issues.

 Contact Zehrah